Ghosts in Tibetan culture: Phurba

 The phurba (Tibetan: ཕུར་བ, Sanskrit: kīla) is a ritual dagger used by a tantric practitioner to release an evil spirit from its suffering and guide it to a better rebirth.
 Such a spirit (ghost) is a being which lingers in confusion between different realms.
 By plunging the dagger into it, it is thrown out of its confusion and gets the chance to be reborn, probably as a lower kind than human.

 Spirit traps

-Families often mount ghost-traps on the roofs of their houses, spindle-like contraptions wound with colored yarns.
+Families often mount ghost-traps (Namkha) on the roofs of their houses, spindle-like contraptions wound with colored yarns.

 A spirit trap may also be hung in a tree.

 The series of interlocking threads is thought to ensnare the spirit, and is burnt when the job is done.

 Exorcising-Ghost day

 The Tibetan religious ceremony 'Gutor' ༼དགུ་གཏོར་༽, literally offering of the 29th, is held on the 29th of the 12th Tibetan month, with its focus on driving out all negativity, including evil spirits and misfortunes of the past year, and starting the new year in a peaceful and auspicious way.

 The temples and monasteries throughout Tibet hold grand religious dance ceremonies, with the largest at Potala Palace in Lhasa.